Colt in Monster Rancher 2 can be resumed as a 12 year old Holly with a tomboy hairstyle.

 The first two partners in Paper Mario: The Thousand-Year Door, Goombella and Koops, are similar at first to the first two in the original Paper Mario, Goombario and Kooper, having the same attacks and abilities- except upgraded.
 Also, unlike Kooper, Koops actually has a personality.
 After that though, the partners are all new, although Admiral Bobbery has the same abilities as Bombette (who is also a Bob-Omb) and Vivian's field ability is functionally identical to Bow's.

 Peach is a substitute for Pauline, the damsel in Donkey Kong, and she's one of the few examples to overshadow her predecessor.
-When they brought back Pauline in the Game Boy version, they had to dye her hair color to brown to distinguish her.
-Pauline's revival in Mario vs. Donkey Kong 2: March of the Minis.
-Some Japanese fans actually consider the DK94 version of Pauline to be a different character from the Pauline in the original 1981 arcade game, since the original Pauline was actually named "Lady" in Japan.
+When they brought back Pauline in Donkey Kong '94, they had to dye her hair color to brown to distinguish her.
+Some Japanese fans mistakenly believe the DK94 version of Pauline to be a different character from the Pauline in the original 1981 arcade game, due to Pauline originally being named Lady in Japan.

 Foreman Spike from Wrecking Crew was Mario's original rival, an irritable tough guy with crazy facial hair and a grudge.
 He was essentially a prototype version of Wario and Waluigi; Mario Kart DS even lampshades this by having Waluigi's default kart, the Gold Mantis, be Spike's steamshovel.